 Here the Walker women guide you to the falls and through surrounding rainforest while sharing their knowledge of the area.

-You’ll get to hear stories of the secret women’s business from Francis Walker and her family.
+You’ll get to hear stories of the secret women’s business from Francis Walker (pictured above) and her family.

 It’s an action-packed day if you’re leaving from Port Douglas, guaranteeing an appreciation of the rainforest environment the Kuku Yalanji lived within for thousands of years.

-To get here, you can either self-drive (BYO 4WD) or do it as part of a day tour with Tony’s Tropical Tours from Port Douglas.
+To get here, you can either self-drive (BYO 4WD) or do it as part of a full day or half day tour with D'Arcy of Daintree 4WD Tours.

 If you're already in the Daintree Rainforest and you want to see the Bloomfield Falls or go even further afield to Cooktown or Laura to explore ancient rock art give Lawrence at Mason’s Tours a call for a private tour.